7imrc/mws-restaurant-stage-1/README.md

 1. Python can be used to act as the HTTP server.
 If you do not have it installed already, then visit their website [website](https://www.python.org/) to download and install the software.

 2. Once the review is completed, you will need to obtain your own Google maps API key from [website](https://developers.google.com/maps/documentation/javascript/get-api-key).
+Once you have done this, replace the text `YOUR_GOOGLE_MAPS_API_KEY` in `index.html` and `restaurant.html` with your own key.

 ### Installing